Flight Instruments

 - Contains a vertical spinning wheel, spun at high speeds

-- The disk is attached to a gimbal that allows the aircraft to pitch and bank around the gyro
+- This wheel is mounted in a double gimbal, which allows the aircraft to pitch and bank around the gyro

 - Some AI's have a slight acceleration error